Unauthorised Building Works

 - You may be ordered by Council or the Court to demolish the illegal building, or restore the building to its original form

-Building Certificate Applications under section 149 of the Environmental Planning and Assessment Act are commonly made when a property is being sold and can be from the property owner, a third party with the property owner's consent, the property buyer under a contract of sale including their solicitor or agent, or a public authority when they have notified the owner.
+Applications for a Building Information Certificate under Division 6.7 of the Environmental Planning and Assessment Act are commonly made when a property is being sold.
+Applications can be from the property owner, a third party with the property owner’s consent, the property buyer under a contract of sale including their solicitor or agent, or a public authority when they have notified the owner.